brahimje/Islamic-Todo-App/README.md

 A comprehensive Islamic productivity app that helps Muslims organize their daily prayers, tasks, and spiritual activities.
 Built with Flutter for cross-platform support.

+---
+**Note:** This is version 1.0.
+The app is still under active development—many features and fixes are planned for future updates.
+Core functions are working, and releases will be pushed as improvements are made.
+---

 ## Features

 - **Prayer Management**: Track daily prayers with accurate Islamic prayer times